 Back to the top

-Once submitted, please confirm that you have done so by email to pilot.testing@hra.nhs.uk.
-We will allocate your application to a member of operational staff in your study’s lead nation.
+Once you have submitted, we will allocate your application to a member of operational staff in your study’s lead nation.
 They will then conduct a study wide review.
 The operational team will contact you with any questions or change requests.

 Once the review is complete: